RAGE-TUGraz/PlayerProfilingAsset/README.md

 # PlayerProfiler

-The PlayerProfiler is an Asset developed from TU Graz for the RAGE Project (http://rageproject.eu/).
+The Player Profiler is an Asset developed from TU Graz for the RAGE Project (http://rageproject.eu/).